kriszyp/xstyle/README.md

 	}

 Using nesting rules can reduce typing, add better organization, and make it easier to refactor stylesheets.

-This functionality is implemented and has received testing.

 ### Nested Element Generation